AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Lesson Learned:** Closing and reopening Django project folders in VS Code without restarting the programme can cause cached or unsaved versions of files to reload incorrectly.
 In this case, the long integrity attribute was truncated when switching between projects, silently breaking the script load.

-- **Bug:** After a meeting with my mentor he noticed that I had accidentally committed my *'SECRET_KEY'* and *'env.py'* file to my GitHub repo, exposing sensitive credentials.
+- **Bug:** After a meeting with my mentor he noticed that I had accidentally committed my *SECRET_KEY* and *env.py* file to my GitHub repo, exposing sensitive credentials.
 I noticed that the key was still visible in the commit history even after I had removed it from the most recent version.
-I also saw that *'env.py'* was still being tracked by Git and visible in the online repository.
+I also saw that *env.py* was still being tracked by Git and visible in the online repository.

-- **Fix:** I generated a new *'SECRET_KEY'* using a secure key generator and moved it into a local-only *'env.py'* file.
-I then made sure that *'env.py'* was included in *'.gitignore'* to prevent it from being tracked again.
+- **Fix:** I generated a new *SECRET_KEY* using a secure key generator and moved it into a local-only *env.py* file.
+I then made sure that *env.py* was included in *.gitignore* to prevent it from being tracked again.

-    To remove the old key from GitHub’s full history, I used *'BFG Repo-Cleaner'*:
+    To remove the old key from GitHub’s full history, I used *BFG Repo-Cleaner*:

-  1. I cloned a mirror of my repo with *'git clone --mirror'*
+  1. I cloned a mirror of my repo with *git clone --mirror*
-  2. Created a *'secrets.txt'* file listing the exact secret I wanted removed
+  2. Created a *secrets.txt* file listing the exact secret I wanted removed
-  3. Ran *'BFG'* to replace it with *'REMOVED'*
+  3. Ran *BFG* to replace it with *REMOVED*
-  4. Cleaned the *'reflog'* and *'force-pushed'* the cleaned history back to GitHub
+  4. Cleaned the *reflog* and *force-pushed* the cleaned history back to GitHub

-  After that, I ran *'git rm --cached env.py'* to stop Git from tracking the file, committed the change, and pushed again.
-I confirmed that *'env.py'* is still working locally but is no longer visible or tracked online.
+  After that, I ran *git rm --cached env.py* to stop Git from tracking the file, committed the change, and pushed again.
+I confirmed that *env.py* is still working locally but is no longer visible or tracked online.

 - **Lesson Learned:** Never commit sensitive credentials to GitHub.
-Always use a local-only *'env.py'* file to store them, and make sure it's excluded from Git tracking.
-If you accidentally commit a secret, use *'BFG Repo-Cleaner'* to remove it from the full history.
-It is also a good idea to use a key generator to create a new key and update it in the *'env.py'* file and periodically audit my repo to check for anything that shouldn'y be tracked.
-This was a simple error that took over a day to fix with the help of *'Chat GPT'* after I failed over three times to try and come to grips with the documentation and help from the *'Slack'* community.
+Always use a local-only *env.py* file to store them, and make sure it's excluded from Git tracking.
+If you accidentally commit a secret, use *BFG Repo-Cleaner* to remove it from the full history.
+It is also a good idea to use a key generator to create a new key and update it in the *env.py* file and periodically audit my repo to check for anything that shouldn'y be tracked.
+This was a simple error that took over a day to fix with the help of *Chat GPT* after I failed over three times to try and come to grips with the documentation and help from the *Slack* community.

 - **Bug:** When using the navbar with Bootstrap’s hamburger toggler, the search form would disappear after clicking "Search" and navigating to the results page.
 It only reappeared when manually reopening the hamburger menu.
 This broke the experience, especially since I want the navbar layout to remain consistent across all screen sizes.